junxit/us-congress-bills-115/metadata.md

 - 2018-03-19 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-612.
 - 2018-03-19 — The title of the measure was amended.
 Agreed to without objection.
 - 2018-03-20 — Received in the Senate, read twice.
+- 2018-03-22 — Amendment SA 2215 agreed to in Senate by Unanimous Consent.
+- 2018-03-22 — Amendment SA 2215 proposed by Senator Cornyn for Senator Young. (consideration: CR S1892; text: CR S1892) To strike a provision relating to a special resource study.
+- 2018-03-22 — Measure laid before Senate by unanimous consent. (consideration: CR S1892)
+- 2018-03-22 — Message on Senate action sent to the House.
+- 2018-03-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-03-22 — Mr. Curtis asked unanimous consent to take from the Speaker's Table and agree to the Senate amendment. (consideration: CR H2037)
+- 2018-03-22 — On motion that the House agree to the Senate amendment Agreed to without objection. (text: CR H2037)
+- 2018-03-22 — Passed Senate with an amendment by Unanimous Consent.
+- 2018-03-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2018-03-22 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment Agreed to without objection.(text: CR H2037)
+- 2018-03-22 — Senate amendment agreed to: Amendment SA 2215 agreed to in Senate by Unanimous Consent.
+- 2018-03-22 — Senate amendment proposed (on the floor): Amendment SA 2215 proposed by Senator Cornyn for Senator Young.(consideration: CR S1892; text: CR S1892)
+- 2018-03-22 — Senate amendment submitted